goodfella47/Synthetic-data-tutorial/examples/render_and_paste/README.md

 - `fx` and `fy` are focal lengths in pixels.
 - `cx` and `cy` are the coordinates of the image center.

-<span style="color: red;">Note:</span> The camera intrinsics provided (fx, fy, cx, cy) are calibrated values.
-They have been precisely determined through a camera calibration process of the real data.
+<span style="color: red;">Note:</span> The provided camera intrinsics (fx, fy, cx, cy) are calibrated values.
+They have been precisely determined through a camera calibration process from the real data.

 ## Step 5: Camera positioning